 Tips for managing existing stakeholders in your business

-“Engage the whole organisation.”
+“Engage the whole organization.”

 How do you keep everyone invested in your vision?

-Once you’ve mapped out your contingent workforce strategy and selected your tech partner, you will no doubt begin considering how best to ensure the program is positively adopted across the organisation.
+Once you’ve mapped out your contingent workforce strategy and selected your tech partner, you will no doubt begin considering how best to ensure the program is positively adopted across the organization.
 The bottom line?
 Stakeholder adoption is vital for user adoption.

 Hopkin recommends finding ways to take your business on the Direct Sourcing journey with you.
-Gallagher echoed this sentiment by sharing that it’s key to engage the entire organisation.
+Gallagher echoed this sentiment by sharing that it’s key to engage the entire organization.
 A final hot tip the panel imparted is leverage your internal champions to fuel successful program implementation.

 How do you measure direct sourcing program success?